Astroua/TurbuStat/docs/tutorials/statistics/scf_example.rst

     >>> print(scf.theta2D, scf.theta2D_err)  # doctest: +SKIP
     (0.33117523945671401, 0.06876652735591221)

-Since each value in the SCF surface is an average over the whole cube, it is tends to be less affected by noise than the power-spectrum based methods (e.g., :ref:`PowerSpectrum tutorial <pspec_tutorial>`) and the 2D fit is highly constrained despite having many fewer points to fit to.
+Since each value in the SCF surface is an average over the whole cube, it tends to be less affected by noise than the power-spectrum based methods (e.g., :ref:`PowerSpectrum tutorial <pspec_tutorial>`) and the 2D fit is highly constrained despite having many fewer points to fit to.
 The slope of the 2D model is much steeper than the slope of the 1D model.
 In the 2D model, the index is defined to be the slope along the minor axis, where the slope is the steepest.
 The ability to return the slope at any angle will be added to TurbuStat in a future release.

 Real data may not have a spectrum described by a single power-law.
 In this case, the fit limits can be specified using `xlow` and `xhigh` to limit which scales are used in the fit.